Ealdwulf of East Anglia

 Few details are known of Ealdwulf's long reign of 49 years; its length reflects the success of alliances formed in the decades before his ascension.
 During his period as king, East Anglia experienced stability and growth, not least in its commercial centre at Gipeswic (now modern Ipswich), and an East Anglian coinage appeared for the first time.
 Within his kingdom, the diocese of the East Angles was divided, with a new seat at Helham (probably at North Elmham in Norfolk).

 He and his otherwise unknown queen produced at least two children.
-He was succeeded in 713 by their son Ælfwald, the last of the Wuffingas dynasty to rule the East Angles.
+He was succeeded in 713 by their son Ælfwald, the last of the Wuffingas to rule the East Angles.

 Origins and childhood

-Until 749, the long-lived independent kingdom of East Anglia (Ēast Engla Rīce) was ruled by the Wuffingas dynasty, named after Wuffa, the grandfather of Raedwald.
+Until 749, the long-lived independent kingdom of East Anglia (Ēast Engla Rīce) was ruled by the Wuffingas, named after Wuffa, the grandfather of Raedwald.
 The dynasty's genealogy is included in the Anglian collection, a compilation of Anglo-Saxon royal genealogies and regnal lists, and Ealdwulf's name is included near the top of the list for East Anglia.

 The Northumbrian monk Bede named Hereswitha as Ealdwulf's mother.
 Nothing is known of her before she was married into the East Anglian royal family, other than that she was the daughter of a nephew of Edwin of Northumbria named Hereric and his wife, Breguswith.
-Ealdwulf's father Æthilric was unknown to Bede.
-His three brothers all succeeded in turn as kings of East Anglia and his father was Eni, a brother of Raedwald. Æthilric may have been the same person as Egric of East Anglia, who was killed in battle c.
+Ealdwulf's father Æthilric was unknown to Bede. Æthilric's three brothers all succeeded in turn as kings of East Anglia and his father was Eni, a brother of Raedwald. Æthilric may have been the same person as Egric of East Anglia, who was killed in battle c.
 636.

 According to Bede, Ealdwulf recalled that as a boy he saw the temple containing both Christian and pagan altars maintained by Rædwald.
 The temple is the only recorded example of a building connected with the Wuffingas royal family.

 The Ecclesiastical History of the English People describes how Rædwald was converted to Christianity at the court of his overlord, Æthelberht of Kent.
 Persuaded by his pagan wife to apostasize, he compromised by building an altar inside his wife's temple.

 Ealdwulf's father died before around 647, after which his mother Hereswitha travelled to Gaul to lead a religious life at the Frankish royal oratory at Chelles, a move which suggests that no religious houses for women existed in East Anglia at that time.